My child is a little apprehensive about tuition. What can I do?

 I own two sets of devices – one for university/personal and one for tuition, with little to no overlap.
 All devices are protected with a strong password, and biometrics on compatible devices.
 On a monthly basis, I review the applications and processes I use to ensure that I am sharing data with as few companies as possible – this list can be viewed at this link to ensure parents are aware of how, where and why information is processed.

 In addition to my rigorous internal policies, I am ICO registered to store information.
 I do not publicise this certificate on my website for privacy concerns, but this is available to current, former and prospective parents upon request.
-Lesson recordings are stored securely in the Cloud for seven years and then erased.
+Lesson recordings are stored securely in Google Drive for seven years and then erased.

 How do you manage homework?